markuadoc/markua-spec/README.md

 ### At Least Five Markdown Writing Modes

-With the launch of Quirks Mode and Spec Mode, there will be five writing modes on Leanpub:
+With the launch of Quirks Mode and Spec Mode, there will be five Markdown-based writing modes on Leanpub:

 1. LFM (Quirks Mode)
 2. LFM (Spec Mode)
 3. Markua 0.10 (Quirks Mode)
 4. Markua 0.10 (Spec Mode)
 5. Markua 0.29

+Again, there is no Quirks Mode for Markua 0.29.

 Now, it is expected that Markua will continue to evolve, especially in its support of courses.
 (For example, we have received reasonable requests for